Skip to main content

 Open Windows Explorer and right-click on This PC.
 Select Map network drive from the context menu.

-A window will appear in which you can choose the drive letter under which the new network drive with the Drive connection will be displayed.
+A window will open in which you can choose the drive letter under which the new network drive with the Drive connection will be displayed.

 Enter under Folder the address https://dav.mailbox.org/servlet/webdav.infostore/Userstore/.